Beliefs & Dogmas

 Zen is very pragmatic and down to earth.
 It is essentially a practice, an experience, not a theory or dogma.
 Zen adheres to no specific philosophy or faith, and has no dogma that its followers must accept or believe in, but it traditionnally accept the concepts of karma and samsara.
 For us westerners, this is very different from our Christian religion and its filled with dogmas.

 Zen does not seek to answer subjective questions because these are not important issues for Zen.
-What really matters is the here and now: not God, not the afterlife, but the present moment here and now.
+What really matters is the here and now: not God, not the afterlife, but the present moment and the practice of meditation (zazen).

 Moreover, Zen firmly believes that nobody knows the answers to those questions and that they are impossible to answer because of our limited condition.
 Life is a dream, a grand illusion that we perceive through the filter of our personality, our experiences, our ego.
 This is a great piece of theater in which we do not see all the actors and in which we barely understand the role of those that we see.